rhel-labs/learn-katacoda/openscap/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

-Once the command completes, open the browser tab to view the resulting report.
+Once the command completes, open the OpenSCAP report tab of this lab interface to view the scan report.